jannis-kiriasis/advisor-finder/README.md

 ### Imagery

 The only image used in this project is the favicon.
+I've user few icons on the homepage from Fontawesome.

 ## Accessibility

 As mentioned above, all the colour combinations used for text passed a contrast ratio test.

-I've also aria labels to describe links.
+I've also used aria labels to describe links.
 The pages have been structured using semantic HTML markup.